Giraffe: Legs, locomotion and posture

 The front legs tend to be longer than the hind legs, and males have proportionally longer front legs than females, which gives them better support when swinging their necks during fights.
 The leg bones lack first, second and fifth metapodials.
 It appears that a suspensory ligament allows the lanky legs to support the animal's great weight.
 The hooves of large male giraffes reach 31 × 23 cm in diameter.
 The fetlock of the leg is low to the ground, allowing the hoof to better support the animal's weight.
 Giraffes lack dewclaws and interdigital glands.
 While the pelvis is relatively short, the ilium has stretched-out crests.

 A giraffe has only two gaits: walking and galloping.
 Walking is done by moving the legs on one side of the body, then doing the same on the other side.
 When galloping, the hind legs move around the front legs before the latter move forward, and the tail will curl up.
 The movements of the head and neck provide balance and control momentum while galloping.
-The giraffe can reach a sprint speed of up to 60 km/h, and can sustain 50 km/h for several kilometres.
+A giraffe can reach a sprint speed of up to 60 km/h, and can sustain 50 km/h for several kilometres.
 Giraffes would probably not be competent swimmers as their long legs would be highly cumbersome in the water, although they might be able to float.
 When swimming, the thorax would be weighed down by the front legs, making it difficult for the animal to move its neck and legs in harmony or keep its head above the water's surface.